| | | | | | | |

 For men:

 Lizz likes the REI packable cap.
-You can pack it up small, it’s moisture-wicking with ventilation and a sweatband.
+You can pack it up small, and it’s moisture-wicking with ventilation and a sweatband.

 Teamwork on the Camino de Santiago